66th Primetime Emmy Awards

-The 66th Primetime Emmy Awards honored the best in US prime time television programming from June 1, 2013, until May 31, 2014, as chosen by the Academy of Television Arts & Sciences.
+The 66th Primetime Emmy Awards honored the best in American prime time television programming from June 1, 2013, until May 31, 2014, as chosen by the Academy of Television Arts & Sciences.
 The ceremony was held on Monday, August 25, 2014, at the Nokia Theatre in Downtown Los Angeles, California, where 26 awards were presented, and was broadcast in the U.S. by NBC.
-Comedian and Late Night host Seth Meyers hosted the ceremony for the first time.
+Comedian and NBC's Late Night host Seth Meyers hosted the ceremony for the first time.
 The nominations were announced on July 10, 2014.

 The scheduling of the Primetime Emmy Awards is coordinated with that of the Creative Arts Emmy Awards ceremony, which was held the previous weekend on August 16, 2014.

 Breaking Bad was the major winner of the night, with five wins, including its second Primetime Emmy Award for Outstanding Drama Series for the second part of its fifth season.
 Modern Family won its fifth consecutive Primetime Emmy Award for Outstanding Comedy Series, tying with Frasier as the series with the most consecutive wins in the category.
 Gail Mancuso became the first woman in the history of the Primetime Emmy Awards to win the Outstanding Directing Emmy twice after her win for directing the Modern Family episode "Las Vegas".
 The Amazing Race won its tenth Primetime Emmy Award for Outstanding Reality-Competition Program as well.
 Other major winners of the night were Sherlock: His Last Vow (3 wins), American Horror Story: Coven and Fargo (2 wins each).